jrmerz/express-auth/README.md

 Returns user object

-## /auth/config
+## /auth/express-auth.js

-Returns the current server configuration.
+Returns the current server configuration and user information.
 This returns JavaScript code not JSON and should be added as a script tag in your app.
 Will inject the ExpressAuth namespace describing the configuration for several of the web components.